2 – 3 years

 - Sensory Play – to encourage all aspects of sensory development, attention and concentration skills including the ability to make simple choices.

 - Book Play – to develop language skills and encourage an early love of books by sharing them with a caring adult.

 - Treasure Baskets – to encourage early object explorations of different textures, colours, patterns, shapes, sizes and weights.

 - Sand & Water Play – to encourage exploration of objects using a child-focused approach.

 - Language Resources – using language games and resources that focuses on language skills (through fun games, rhymes and songs) which help to enhance communication skills, self esteem, confidence and social skills with others.

 - Physical Activities – every environment (indoors and out) provides a place where children can either be active or rest and reflect.
 Our dedicated dance sessions also encourage a progression of skills to promote confident movement, health and bodily awareness as well as control in using physical play equipment.

-The Poppies group is over seen by Sarah and is assisted by sister Claire, they work along side Lucy, Gemma M and Gina.
+The Poppies group is over seen by Sarah and is assisted by sister Claire, they work along side Lucy, Gemma M, Jasmine and Gina.

 Both Sarah and Claire have been at Darling Buds for 12 years, they have both private and flying start children in the group.
 The girls provide new and exciting learning experiences for the children and they spend a lot of time outdoors in all weathers so don’t forget to pack your wellies.